LarryTurtis/ddg_app/README.md

    1. Package java application into `jar` file.
    1. Start Spring MVC application on port 8080 by executing `jar`.
 1. Forward traffic from port 80 to port 8080.

+### Next Steps

+1. Tests!
+Definitely unit tests, and ideally integration tests.
+1. Distributed logging and dashboards; set up something like datadog.
+1. Modernize the tooling; we are using older versions of java and node.
+Dependabot does not like package.json.
+1. Deployment is pretty janky; we just ssh and execute a script.
+We should try to get some kind of deploy tooling set up-- Chef or Puppet, for example.
+We also need better secrets management...
+Github is currently the source of truth for secrets.
+1. TLS Certificates, DNS, and a true proxy layer (nginx or apache) instead of iptables.
+1. Consider making the frontend a true standalone app.
+1. Set the database up on its own server.
+The application as-is cannot scale.
+1. Better database migration management.
+Right now there is no way to ensure scripts run sequentially.